-They range in size from tiny geckos that easily rest on a dime to the giant Komodo dragon, which tops the scales at 150 kg (330 pounds)!
+Reptiles range in size from tiny geckos that easily rest on a dime to the giant Komodo dragon, which tops the scales at 150 kg (330 pounds)!
 Venom is widespread among reptiles, from many lizards and snakes that will, at most, produce an irritating sensation with their salivary secretions to deadly coral snakes and their relatives which produce neurotoxins that can cause cardiac arrest in short order.
-However, the vast majority of reptiles are absolutely harmless to humans.
+However, the vast majority of reptiles are absolutely harmless to humans, and there is much that we can learn from these species.

 Reptiles exhibit some remarkable adaptations.
 Tails of lizards, for instance, are used for many purposes.
 The fat Gila monster of the Sonoran desert of North America uses its plump tail to store energy in the form of fat.
 African chameleons use their prehensile tail as a fifth limb to wrap around branches.
 The green iguana uses its tail as a whip-like weapon.
 But most fascinatingly, if a lizard doesn’t have a better use for its tail, the lizard can give it away.
 If a predator attacks many species of lizard, the tail is designed to fall off.
 This distracts the predator from the rest of the lizard so it can get away.
 So the rule for lizard tails is “use it or lose it!”.